Child Life Practicum

 Practicums are organized to give you the opportunity to gain insight into to the child life profession and exposure to the skills and techniques required.
 They’re also designed to help you understand the unique needs of hospitalized children and families and the important role you can play.

-The Child Life Practicum at Children’s Medical Center Dallas and/or Plano campuses takes place over 12 weeks (192 hours).
+The Child Life Practicum at Children’s Medical Center Dallas campus takes place over 15 weeks (240 hours).
 You will be expected to work approximately 16 hours per week over two days (Tuesday, Wednesday or Thursday).
 Your clinical supervisor, the practicum committee and child life specialists will be available to instruct and guide you throughout this experience.

 Practicum curriculum involves both clinical and non-clinical requirements.
 You will be required to: